Lucasvmarangoni/logella/readme.md

 ## Errs Package

 The `Errs` package is a custom error handling library.
-Its primary feature is to attach contextual information to errors, allowing them to be propagated up the call stack.
+Its primary feature is to attach Traceual information to errors, allowing them to be propagated up the call stack.

 It also provides standardized error types, such as `invalid` and `required`.